magoosh/motion_record/README.md

 *Miniature ActiveRecord for RubyMotion*

-MotionRecord provides the core parts of ActiveRecord needed to start using SQLite as the datastore for your RubyMotion iOS or Android app.
+Everything you need needed to start using SQLite as the datastore for your RubyMotion iOS app.

+Android support should be coming soon :turtle:

 Installation
 ------------